-Matthew Shannon is a historian of America’s global interactions during the twentieth century, and his research focuses on American-Iranian relations.
-In addition to teaching in the History Department, he is the director of Connections, the capstone course in the Core curriculum that focuses on global citizenship.
+Dr. Matthew Shannon is a historian of the United States and the world, and his research focuses on American-Iranian relations.
+In addition to teaching in the History Department, he is the director of CORE 300/Connections, the global citizenship program in the E&H Core Curriculum.

 Temple University, Philadelphia, PA